iamarchisha/RDScML/README.md

 ## Timeline

-The following timeline can be followed by any learner.
-It is highly recommended to study these topics by reading articles on Medium, Towards Data Science, IEEE research papers and other scholarly articles.
-Popular YouTube channels can also be followed, like
+The following timeline can be followed by any learner:
-1. Machine Learning Recipes with Josh Gordon
-2. Natural Language Processing Zero to Hero by Laurence Moroney
-3. Deeplearning.ai
-4. Machine Learning- Andrew Ng, Stanford University (full course)
-5. StatQuest with Josh Starmer
-Week 1-4 covers the basic prerequisite.
-This can be skipped if you are not a beginner in this field.

 ### Part I

 - Week 1: Getting started with Python